Updated August 19, 2023

 9. Extension Headers IPv6 Header Format

 - Extension Headers are introduced in IPv6 to overcome the limitation of the Options Field of IPv4.
-Unlike IPv4, In IPv6, the only information that is really necessary is defined in the Fixed Header, and all those information that are not so important or don’t get frequently used are defined in the Extension Header.
-Extension Header is present in between the Upper-Layer Header and the Fixed Header.
-Each Extension Header has a unique value that differentiates it from the other Extension Headers.
+Unlike IPv4, In IPv6, the only necessary information is defined in the Fixed Header, and all the information that is not so important or doesn’t get frequently used is defined in the Extension Header.
+The extension Header is between the Upper-Layer Header and the Fixed Header.
+Each Extension Header has a unique value that differentiates it from the others.

-- In case extension headers are being used, then Fixed Header’s Next Header’s field will point to the first Extension Header.
-Similarly, if there are multiple Extension Header, then it works similarly.
+- The Fixed Header’s Next Header field will point to the first Extension Header if extension headers are used.
+Similarly, if there are multiple Extension headers, then it works similarly.

 The IPv6 packet can have one or more than one extension headers; these headers should present in a specific sequence as mentioned below: